-This was a significant change of pace from my other County visits, or from my 2018 12 Cities tour, instead of visiting a city or a couple of towns for the weekend, I have packed up a set of camping gear and decided to hike a section of the famous Höga Kusten, the High Coast trail.
-The idea was to get to the north end of the High Coast, the town of Örnsköldsvik via the Night Train arriving at 5am Thursday morning and by the time Sunday rolled around be within striking distance of the High Coast Airport to fly back to Gothenburg.
+Hiking the High Coast was a significant change of pace from my other County visits, or from my 2018 12 Cities tour, instead of visiting a city or a couple of towns for the weekend, I packed my camping gear and decided to hike a section of the famous Höga Kusten, the High Coast Trail.
+The idea was to get to the north end of the High Coast, the town of Örnsköldsvik via the Night Train arriving at 5 am Thursday and by the time Sunday rolled around to be within striking distance of the High Coast Airport to fly back to Gothenburg.

-Whilst there are numerous places to stop for food, supplies and water along the high trail, there is no guarantee they will match up to where i am at any given time, leading me to plenty of water and enough food and energy bars for the whole journey, as well as a tent, sleeping bag and my camera and a GoPro.
+While there are numerous places to stop for food, supplies and water along the high trail, there is no guarantee they will match up to where I am at any given time, leading me to plenty of water and enough food and energy bars for the whole journey, as well as a tent, sleeping bag and my camera and a GoPro.

 I saw very little of Örnsköldsvik during my trip.
-I arrived at 05:15am, and with everything closed, I headed directly out onto what I hoped was the High Coast Trail.
-I was mistaken and ended up walking 20 minutes alongside a disused railway track into an industrial park, whilst getting rained on during the only storm of my hike.
-Needless to say, it was not an auspicious start to my hike.
+I arrived at 05:15 am, and with everything closed, I headed directly out onto what I hoped was the High Coast Trail.
+I was mistaken and ended up walking 20 minutes alongside a disused railway track into an industrial park, while getting rained on during the only storm of my hike.
+It was not a promising start to my walk .

 The high coast trail spans almost 130km, and mixes forest trails, hill climbs and walks through towns and villages.
 It's an area of stunning natural beauty.

-There are some things to bear in mind when doing the hike that are uniquely Swedish.
-You won't find any hiking equipment shops on the trail, despite the obvious market.
+There are some things to bear in mind when doing the hike that is uniquely Swedish.
+You won't find any hiking equipment shops on the trail, despite the apparent market.

-Fresh water is generally easily found, though at certain locations you may have to look around a fair bit to find it.
+Freshwater is generally easily found, though at some locations you may have to look around a fair bit to find it.
 Many of the water stops are flagged on the Höga Kusten guide.
 Like most of Sweden, you can even drink directly from any running streams.
 (Though a water filter, or boiling it is always advised as a precaution.

-I missed a great deal of this trail due to the above diversion and then following the main road along to Svedjeholmen, however the trail itself at this point is not a great deal different to the road walking I ended up doing.
-You are either starting here and exiting civilisation past the town and then past the suburbs or arriving at the end of your trail.
+I missed a great deal of this trail due to the above diversion and then following the main road along to Svedjeholmen, however, the path itself at this point is not a great deal different to the walking I ended up doing.

-Well signposted from the main trail, the outdoor archeological museum is easy to find, though involved walking about five kilometers off the main trail to the forest and beach.
+Well signposted from the main trail, the outdoor archaeological museum is easy to find, though involved walking about five kilometres off the main trail to the forest and beach.

-The venue is divided into two key areas, the main being the reconstruction of a viking long house and other buildings, along with a seating area and drop toilet.
-During certain weeks of the year, experts spent their time here reenacting and living in the longhouse giving a demonstration to visitors of what life was like.
-Either due to the time or year, or time of day, that was not the case for my visit, but the buildings are still fascinating to see.
+The musuem has two areas.
+The main being the reconstruction of a Viking longhouse and other buildings, along with a seating area and drop toilet.
+During certain weeks of the year, experts spent their time here reenacting and living in the longhouse giving a demonstration to visitors of medieval life.
+Either due to the time of year, or time of day, no one was present but the buildings are still fascinating to see.

-The second area is the archeological findings, five hundred or so meters away from the longhouse, there is much less to see here for the interested amateur, though poles signify where things existed and there are a number of boards with more information.
+The second area is the archaeological findings, five hundred or so meters away from the longhouse, there is much less to see here for the interested amateur, though poles signify where things existed, and there are several boards with more information.

-There are signposts to follow back to a side trail which returns you to the High Coast trail.
-However, it takes you the full five kilometres back to the point you left, through forests rather than the main road that brought you there, but as you then turn around and walk five kilometres south again, I decided to forge my own trail along the ocean road and through the village of Paddal, and some lovely views over the ocean.
-Every home seemed to focus its attention eastward and the windows back to the road were all small.
+There are signposts to follow back to a side trail which returns you to the High Coast Trail.
+However, it takes you the full five kilometres back to the point you left, through forests rather than the main road that brought you there.
+Still, as you then turn around and walk five kilometres south again, I decided to forge my trail along the ocean road and through the village of Paddal, and some lovely views over the ocean.
+Every home seemed to focus its attention eastward, and the windows back to the road were all small.

-From here, I was back on the main trail, and had made a friend.
-A Turkish video game developer who lived in Stockholm who was also walking the high trail.
+From here, I was back on the main trail and had made a friend—a Turkish video game developer who lived in Stockholm who was also walking the High Coast Trail.
 We ended up walking together for about two hours, it was a nice break from the silence, but I think we were both glad to go our separate ways eventually.

 This slice of the trail was much more what I’d been expecting from the Höga Kusten.
 Forests, loose stones and tree routes also meant a much slower pace than I’d been doing previously, having completed 17-18km since I started and it was not quite lunchtime.
 I carried on to the beach and then took the short uphill side trail to Lake Balestjärnen.

-When I’d had lunch and got back to the beach, I gave a friend a call who was staying at his family summer house and arranged for him to meet me on the trail, as he was giving me a boat ride to Moose Island and then onwards to the main nature reserve, skipping section 10, which was mostly a trip through the town of Köpmanholmen.
+When I’d had lunch and got back to the beach, I gave a friend a call who was staying at his family summer house.
+I arranged to meet on the trail, as he was giving me a boat ride to Moose Island and then onwards to the leading nature reserve, skipping section 10, which was mostly a trip through the town of Köpmanholmen.

-It was about an hour and a half walk through the forest, past some deep shaded glades and across a bridge over a brook before I met my friend, I stopped on one of the brooks to fill my water bottle, and slipped on the wet stones, it pays to be more careful than you think in the forest.
-The first forty minutes are a heavy uphill hike, so ensure your shoes are tight and your pack is well strapped on, as you will be scrambling for some of it.
+It was about an hour and a half walk through the forest, past some deeply shaded glades and across a bridge over a brook before I met my friend, I stopped on one of the streams to fill my water bottle, and slipped on the wet stones, it pays to be more careful than you think in the forest.
+The first forty minutes are a steep uphill hike, so ensure your shoes are tight and your pack is well strapped on, as you will be scrambling for some of it.

-This is, from this direction, one fo the first times you encountered a field of loose round stones, created by the most recent ice age.
-It is treacherous to walk across with a heavy back, and is peculiar, giving the impression more of crossing a builders merchants yard than something in the middle of a forest.
+Coming from the north, this is the first time you encounter a field of loose round stones, created by the most recent ice age.
+It is treacherous to walk across with a heavy pack, and is peculiar, giving the impression more of crossing a builders merchants yard than something in the middle of a forest.
 It is not something I’ve ever encountered before.

-He had to meet me on the trail, as there is no way to know where his turn off is from the Höga Kusten trail, it is not heavily used enough to be worn, nor would they want it to be.
-His family, like many in Sweden do, share the place that his Grandparents build, in this case, built by pushing the cabin out to the desired location on a beach by hand in the middle of winter when the ocean had frozen thick.
-Now, heavy machinery can even cross the ice, resulting in some remarkable properties, that are still cut off from civilisation and without a boat require hours of difficult hiking to reach.
+He had to meet me on the trail, as there is no way to know where his turn off is from the Höga Kusten trail.
+The trail to his cabin is not used enough to be worn, nor would they want it to be.
+His family, like many in Sweden, share the place that his Grandparents build.
+In this case, created by pushing the cabin out to the desired location on a beach by hand in the middle of winter when the ocean had frozen thick.
+Heavy machinery can even cross the ice, resulting in some remarkable properties cut off from civilisation and without a boat require hours of difficult hiking to reach.

 From the start of this section, to the side trail to Lake Balestjärnen was about two hours walking.
 Balestjärnen is a strange location.
 An alkaline lake surrounded by acidic rocks, the PH of the water means it is toxic to most organisms that live in lakes and generate the murk and algea so it is crystal clear, but it also means nothing lives in it that will decompose the trees that fall in over time.
 Some have been dated back one to two thousand years.
 It is difficult to describe, and my mental picture of it from hearing about it bore little connection to reality, it is still a wide deep lake and so the refraction of light means you can’t just see to the bottom, but what you can see is sharp and clear.
 It is haunting and eerie to see the pristine tree-limbs submerged and know they had been there for decades or centuries.